‘Naughty boy’: Monty Python star Terry Jones dies at 77

 Playing the mother of Brian, a hapless young man who is mistaken for Jesus, he delivered one of the Pythons’ most famous lines: “He’s not the Messiah.
 He’s a very naughty boy!”

-A more understated presence than the 6-foot-five-inch (1.95 meters) Cleese or the energetic Idle, Jones was a deft comic performer, who played many of the Pythons’ female characters.
-He was also, among many other characters, a grinning nude organist, Spanish Inquisitor Cardinal Biggles and the explosively gluttonous restaurant patron Mr. Creosote.
+Jones played many of the Pythons’ female characters, as well as a grinning nude organist, Spanish Inquisitor Cardinal Biggles and the explosively gluttonous restaurant patron Mr. Creosote.

 Cleese tweeted: “It feels strange that a man of so many talents and such endless enthusiasm, should have faded so gently away…”